Branding 101: A Handbook to Building a Bankable Brand Strategy in 2021

 5. A three-dimensional consumer experience

-A complete brand experience encompasses all the five elements of branding and incorporates it into every single wing of service and product.
+A complete brand experience encompasses all the five branding elements and incorporates it into every single wing of service and product.
 As an engagement strategy, go for a three-dimensional user experience in 2021.
 This is a time when people are very particular about detailing and recognise if a brand went the extra mile.

 Don’t limit branding only to your website or packaging.
 Focus on building an engaging experience.